 The Toshiba C350 has bad HDR brightness.
 It gets brighter than in SDR, but it's not enough to make highlights pop in HDR.
 Once again, there's no variation in brightness between scenes.
 The EOTF doesn't follow the target very well as darker scenes are over-brightened and bright scenes are too dark, causing a loss in details.

-We tested it in the 'Movie' HDR Picture Mode with the Backlight at its max and the Color Temperature set to 'Warm 2' and all other image processing disabled.
-We couldn't achieve a brighter EOTF but we reached 301 nits in the 2% window in the 'Standard' HDR Picture Mode with Backlight and Contrast at their max and the Color Temperature set to 'Standard'.
+These measurements are in the 'Movie' HDR Picture Mode with the Backlight at its max and the Color Temperature set to 'Warm 2' and all other image processing disabled.

 The HDR brightness in Game Mode looks a bit brighter than outside of Game Mode, but the results are about the same.
 It's not enough to make highlights stand out.
-We tested it using the same settings as outside of Game Mode, but with the HDR Picture Mode set to 'Game'.
+These measurements are with the same settings as outside of Game Mode, but with the HDR Picture Mode set to 'Game'.

-The Toshiba C350 has okay gray uniformity.
-The edges are noticeably darker, and there's dirty screen effect in the center, which could get distracting during sports.
+The Toshiba C350 has okay gray uniformity, but the sides of the screen are significantly darker than the center.
+There's also some dirty screen effect in the center, which is distracting while watching sports.
 Uniformity is better in near-dark scenes, but there's still some backlight bleed along the edges.
-Keep in mind that the gray uniformity can vary between units.

-The Toshiba C350 has good viewing angles, which is normal for an IPS-like panel.
-The image remains accurate as you move off to the side, but it appears darker at really wide angles.
+The Toshiba C350 Series has a good viewing angle.
+The image remains consistent as you move off to the side, with very little color shift, but it appears darker at really wide angles.
+This makes it a good choice for a wide seating arrangement, as anyone sitting to the side will still enjoy a consistent image.

-The out-of-the-box accuracy is very good.
-Most colors are only slightly inaccurate, and most people won't be able to tell.
-However, white balance is a bit more off, and the gamma doesn't follow the target well, so most scenes are too dark.
+The accuracy before calibration is very good.
+Most colors are only slightly inaccurate, and any issues aren't really noticeable.
+However, the white balance is a bit off, and the gamma doesn't follow the target well, so most scenes are too dark.
 Also, the color temperature is colder than the 6500K target, giving the image a blue tint.
-Note that accuracy may vary between units.

 The accuracy after calibration is excellent, but the calibration settings are limited, and you can't adjust the white balance.
 Still, the colors and white balance improved, and the color temperature is close to the target.
 Gamma is also better overall, but most scenes are still too dark.

-Sadly, the Toshiba C350 doesn't upscale 480p content properly, so it's not suggested for watching DVDs.
+Sadly, the Toshiba C350 doesn't upscale 480p content properly, so it's not suggested for watching DVDs from an older source.
+As long as your source upscales DVDs to at least 1080p, you won't have any issues.
 The image looks blurry, and it doesn't display a proper 16:9 aspect ratio either.
 The photo above is cropped for the proper ratio and you can see the original here.
-Don't compare the photo size with the 480p photo from the Toshiba Fire TV 2020 because that image is stretched horizontally.

 Unlike the Toshiba Fire TV 2020, the Toshiba C350 TV isn't good at displaying 720p content like from cable boxes.
 The image is less sharp and looks choppy.